Long-Term Care Facility Residents/Patients

 - Avoid placing with COVID-19 or symptomatic1 patients.

 - Consider discharge to home of post-acute/rehabilitation patients who can be home quarantined.

 If patients have been screened and their testing is POSITIVE for COVID-19 OR if patients have signs/symptoms of a respiratory viral infection:

-- Vitals (temperature, heart rate, respirations ) AND pulse oximetry every 4 hours (Q4hours).
-Blood pressure every 8 hours.
+- Vitals (temperature, heart rate, respirations) AND pulse oximetry every four hours (Q4hours).
+Blood pressure every eight hours.

 - Consider that staff caring for positive or symptomatic patients do NOT care for negative or asymptomatic patients.

-- Positive or symptomatic patients should be given a surgical mask and encouraged to wear it at all times.
-These patients should be wearing a surgical mask when close contact with others is anticipated.
+- Positive or symptomatic patients should be given a surgical mask and encouraged to wear it at all times, especially when close contact with others is anticipated.

 1Signs/symptoms consistent with respiratory viral infection

-*Interim guidance developed by Illinois Department of Public Health and DuPage County Health Department based on an Illinois long-term care COVID-19 experience and in consultation with University of Washington.
+*Interim guidance developed by the Illinois Department of Public Health and DuPage County Health Department based on the Illinois long-term care COVID-19 experience and in consultation with the University of Washington.